FAQs on Admission into the FPE B.S. Program

 3. What are the admission requirements for transfer students into Engineering?

 In most cases, internal and external transfer applicants are admitted to Engineering if they meet the gateway criteria and apply by the priority deadline.
-These criteria are shown at www.lep.umd.edu/.
+Click on the following link for more information: https://www.admissions.umd.edu/explore/limited-enrollment-programs

 4. Are SAT scores or high school grades used by admissions for external transfer students?